gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_014_runway_prompt.md

-# Runway Prompt — Scene 14
+# Runway Prompt — Scene 014

 ## Title
 Signals and Sentiments

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ## Scene Summary
 Florentine, finally alone in her hotel room after an overwhelming day, sits on her bed under the soft glow of a bedside lamp.
 She answers a call from her husband, Jack.
 The conversation is quiet, tender, and charged with unspoken tension.
 Outside, unseen by her, a black Mercedes from earlier in the day glides slowly past the hotel entrance before disappearing into the Nice night.